OracionVynn/OracionVynn/README.md

 - 👋 Hi, I’m @OracionVynn
-- 👀 I’m interested in ...programmin, but haven't thought of a specialization yet.
+- 👀 I’m interested in Ethical Hacking and Cyber Security.
+Eventually I may go into GameDev
 - 🌱 I’m currently learning ...to code
-- 💞️ I’m looking to collaborate on ...nothing yet, lemme get some more time.
+- 💞️ I’m looking to collaborate on ...still need some time, unless you want to offer a beginner project in python thats no problem.
+I'd like to learn.
-- 📫 How to reach me ...here i suppose?
+- 📫 How to reach me ...um...email i guess.

 <!---
 OracionVynn/OracionVynn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.